-Some other benefits of eating plums and other antioxidant foods are slower aging, healthy glowing skin, reduced cancer risk, detoxification support and longer life span.
+Some other benefits of eating plums and other antioxidant foods include slower aging, glowing skin, reduced cancer risk, detoxification support and longer life span.

 2. Aids Digestion

-Plums are a good source of dietary fiber and help to regulate the digestive system.
-Dried plums, or prunes, in particular are more effective in aiding digestive disorders like constipation.
-The University of Maryland Medical Center recommends that babies who eat solid foods should consume plums and other high-fiber foods twice a day in order to treat constipation.
+Plums are a good source of dietary fiber and help regulate the digestive system.
+Dried plums, or prunes, in particular, are more effective in aiding digestive disorders like constipation.
+Consuming plums and other high-fiber foods twice a day may help treat constipation.
 This is because plums have both soluble and insoluble fiber.
+(3)

 Soluble fiber, which is found in the pulp of a plum, dissolves into a gluey mass.
-This mass traps fats and sugars, bacteria and toxins, and helps move them out of the body.
+This mass traps fats, sugars, bacteria and toxins and helps move them out of the body.
 It breaks down carbohydrates, lowers bad cholesterol levels and improves cardiovascular health.